samuelgoto/readme/README.md

 * [ ] will this look like a checkbox?
 * [x] possibly?

 I love blogging but I always felt like it was too much of a one-way conversation rather than something as collaborative as a google doc ...
+Commenting widgets are cool, but they far from something that really spurs the right discussions.

 This is pretty neat!